pyscaffold/pyscaffold/docs/reasons.rst

 No *lock-in*
-    Once you have generated your project with PyScaffold you can later come back to use the update features but other than that, there are no ties to PyScaffold at all!
+    Once you have generated your project with PyScaffold you can later come back to use the update features.
+Other than that, there are no ties to PyScaffold at all!
     Meaning that PyScaffold will be no install dependency of your project and starting from version 4.0 on not even a development dependency.
-    Even if you would want to erase all traces of the fact that you used PyScaffold to set up your project, we got you, and :ref:`have documented even that for you… <remove-pyscaffold>`
+    If you would want to erase all traces of the fact that you used PyScaffold to set up your project, we got you, and :ref:`have documented even that… <remove-pyscaffold>`

 Batteries included
     PyScaffold offers a lot out of the box: we have everything a Python developer needs